True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

 But Hutchinson's freedom was brief.
 He broke his leg falling from the cell block roof during the escape and was immediately taken into custody.

 TRUE CRIME: A baseball star's death by shotgun in 1978 changed Indiana's insanity laws

-The blast of a shotgun 39 years ago in Gary brought a violent end to the life of a professional ball player and transformed the state's criminal laws.
+The blast of a shotgun 39 years ago in Gary brought a violent end to the life of a professional baseball player and transformed the state's criminal laws.

-Lyman Bostock Jr. was a Los Angeles Angel, visiting his uncle Thomas Turner in Gary on Sept.
+Lyman Bostock Jr. was a California Angels player, visiting his uncle Thomas Turner in Gary on Sept.
 23, 1978, after an afternoon game against the Chicago White Sox.

-The 27-year-old star outfielder had signed that season a five-year, $2.25 million deal with the Angels, and went two-for-four against the White Sox, raising his season batting average to .297.
+The 27-year-old star outfielder had signed that season a five-year, $2.25 million deal with the Angels, and went 2-for-4 against the White Sox, raising his season batting average to .297.

 Bostock, who spent the first seven years of his life in Gary, enjoyed a meal with relatives at Turner's home and then went with his uncle to visit their childhood friends, Joan Hawkins and Barbara Smith.

 After the visit, the ballplayer and his uncle agreed to give Hawkins and Smith a ride to their cousin's home at Sixth Avenue and Vermont Street.

 The uncle's car was stopped at the intersection of Fifth Avenue and Jackson Street at 10:40 p.m. when the shotgun blast rang out from a nearby vehicle.